The crochet primrose stitch is a relatively easy stitch to learn and perfect for beginners!

 Finishing: Repeat rows 1 & 2 to achieve the primrose pattern.

 I hope you enjoyed this crochet tutorial!
-If you do make any crochet projects with this stitch, please post on Instagram with the hashtag #easycrochetcom so I can see your creations!
-Want more tutorials just like this?
-Check out our Spike Stitch tutorial and Sand Stitch tutorial so you can add to your crochet stitch library!
+If you do make any crochet projects with the primrose stitch, please post them on Instagram with the hashtag #easycrochetcom, so I can see your creations!

 If you have any questions, please feel free to ask!
 I am more than happy to assist in any way possible.